 Applicants in northern Nigeria should address their envelopes to: The Hubert Humphrey Fellowship Program Officer, Public Affairs Section, U.S. Embassy, Plot 1075 Diplomatic Drive, Central District Area, Abuja.

-The Hubert Humphrey Fellowship is a popular program and the Public Affairs section will only notify shortlisted candidates.
+The Hubert Humphrey Fellowship is a popular program, and the Public Affairs sections will only notify shortlisted candidates.

 Applicants with specific questions should e-mail NigeriaFulbright@state.gov with “The Hubert Humphrey Fellowship Program” in the subject line.